 For further support and advice on writing a plain English summary, please contact your local Research Design Service (where applicable).

 Changes from first stage (limit 6,000 characters)

-Please list the feedback received at first stage and under separate headings indicate what has changed as a result.
+Please list all the feedback points received at first stage, in full, and under each indicate what has changed as a result.
 Please describe and explain any additional changes that have been made to this proposal since the stage 1 application e.g. in the light of new research.